 Why Get a Root Canal/ Do You Need A Root Canal?

 Endodontic treatment, or a root canal is necessary when the soft tissue inside the root canal becomes inflamed or infected.
 If this inflammation or infection is left untreated, it can cause pain and eventually lead to an abscess.

 - Teeth that are sensitive to hot and cold foods.

 - Tenderness when chewing and biting.

 - Unexplained pain in the nearby lymph nodes.

 The Root Canal Process

-Don’t worry—Dr. Suarez, Dr. Donoghue and their experienced dental team will make sure you are feeling completely comfortable before and during your root canal.
+Don’t worry—Dr. Wilson and her experienced dental team will make sure you are feeling completely comfortable before and during your root canal.
 They will use a numbing anesthetic to keep your pain and anxiety low.

 - The first step in a root canal procedure is to gain access to the inner tooth.
 If a temporary crown and post have been placed, these will be removed.